When Should You Plant Apple Trees This Season?

 Depending on the flowering group your tree is in, expect it to bloom sometime between spring and late summer.

 The earliest apples are ready for harvest in late summer.
-But we harvest the vast majority of all varieties in the fall.
+But we harvest the vast majority of all apple tree varieties in the fall.
 This time is often a time of celebration in areas with large orchards.
 Ripe fruit is picked off of heavy-laden branches and set aside for consumption.

 Harvest season is often a time to enjoy apple festivals filled with fresh apple pies, cider, and donuts.
 It’s a beautiful way to celebrate this natural part of the tree’s life-cycle.